2021 Karachi grenade attack

-On 14 August 2021, at 9:30 pm 14 people, including six women and three children, were killed and several others injured in a grenade attack on Independence Day at night in Karachi.
+On 14 August 2021, at 9:30 pm 14 people, were killed and several others injured in a grenade attack on Independence Day at night in Karachi.
 All the victims belonged to a family in Khwazakhela, Swat District.

 Background

 A family of 20 members was on their way to a wedding in a mini-truck when an unidentified man attacked with a grenade.
 Ambulances of various welfare organizations shifted the injured to the Civil Hospital.
 Law enforcement agencies (LEAs), including police and Rangers, cordoned off the scene to gather evidence.
 Initially, the LEAs claimed the incident as a cylinder explosion.
 Hours later, police confirmed based on the initial report of the Bomb Disposal Squad, that it was a terrorist attack.
 The BDS report the device a Russian manufactured grenade - RGD-1.

 Protest

 On 17 August a rally protested in Khwazakhela Bazaar of Swat District, chanted slogans and demand the Sindh Police to immediate arrest of the accused.